AhmadDoobi/AvailabilityBot/README.md

 # AvailabilityBot
-A discord bot to help team captains figure out their team members weekly availability, and help teams find other teams availability too!!
+A discord bot to help team captains figure out other teams availability to setup scrims and matches.